-Study Project and Geography Uses Analyzed Estimated Impact Reclamation [261] and Reclamation [262] Hoover Dam Nevada, Arizona Irrigation, flood control \$2.6 billion since 1950 McMahon et al. [263] Reallocated water use at Lake Lanier and the Apalachicola- Chattahoochee-Flint River Basin Recreation, water supply, includes loss of benefits \$20 billion over 57 years Corps [264] Corps [264] Garrison Dam Lake Sakakaewa, North Dakota \$1.8 billion lifetime benefits Corps, cited in Oak Ridge National Laboratory [265] Varies Flood control \$20 billion annually Department of the Interior [267] Western United States Irrigation, domestic water supply \$60 billion in economic activity; 378,000 annual jobs
+Study Project and Geography Uses Analyzed Estimated Impact Reclamation [261] and Reclamation [262] Hoover Dam Nevada, Arizona Irrigation, flood control \$2.6 billion since 1950 McMahon et al. [263] Reallocated water use at Lake Lanier and the Apalachicola- Chattahoochee-Flint River Basin Recreation, water supply, includes loss of benefits \$20 billion over 57 years Corps [264] Garrison Dam Lake Sakakaewa, North Dakota Flood control, navigation, water supply, recreation, hydroelectricity \$1.8 billion lifetime benefits Corps, cited in Oak Ridge National Laboratory [265] Varies Flood control \$20 billion annually Department of the Interior [267] Western United States Irrigation, domestic water supply \$60 billion in economic activity; 378,000 annual jobs

 For example, Reclamation [261] estimates \$1.26 billion in direct flood control benefits from the Hoover Dam since 1950 and Reclamation [262] estimates a total crop value of approximately \$1.34 billion from the dam's irrigation water system in 1991 alone.
 The Hoover Dam provides water supply to more than 20 million people [261].
-The Corps [264] reached similar conclusions when estimating economic impacts from the Garrison Dam/Lake Sakakaewa project in North Dakota, estimating total lifetime86 benefits from the dam of approximately \$1.8 billion, with \$415 million from flood control, \$7 million from navigation, \$606 million from water supply, \$86 million from recreation, and \$639 million from hydropower use, respectively.
+The Corps [264] reached similar conclusions when estimating economic impacts from the Garrison Dam/Lake Sakakaewa project in North Dakota, estimating total lifetime benefits from the dam of approximately \$1.8 billion, with \$415 million from flood control, \$7 million from navigation, \$606 million from water supply, \$86 million from recreation, and \$639 million from hydropower use, respectively.

 McMahon et al. [263] analyzed competing uses for Lake Lanier and the Apalachicola-Chattahoochee-Flint River Basin, the principal source of drinking and industrial water supply for the Atlanta metropolitan area, and found that the value of multiple uses exceeds the value of electricity from the hydropower.
 Lake Lanier serves a range of purposes, including hydropower, navigation, and recreation.
 Under the Apalachicola-Chattahoochee-Flint Basin Water Control Plan, priority has been given to hydropower and navigation objectives in reservoir management.
 McMahon et al. [263] compared alternative water allocations for municipal and industrial water supply, hydropower, and recreation.
 The present value of total benefits from reallocated water use has been estimated to increase from \$19,100 million to \$19,253 million during the 57 years of remaining lifetime of the basin [263].
 Individual benefits for recreational purposes have been calculated to increase from \$808 million to \$982 million, and by \$19,100 million for municipal and industrial water supply.
-Benefits from reducing hydropower generation to accommodate additional recreation and water supply have been estimated to decrease from \$74 million to \$53 million [263].87

-The finding of significant positive net economic impacts from the multiple uses of dams and hydropower projects is repeated in other surveys of studies.
-A 2015 report by the Oak Ridge National Laboratory [265], for example, highlighted some of these findings.
-Oak Ridge cited a Corps estimate that flood control from multi-purpose hydropower facilities alone prevented more than \$20 billion in flood damages annually, making flood control one of the most economically beneficial benefits from reservoirs [268].
-An appraisal from the Department of the Interior suggested that irrigation water from Reclamation reservoirs generated \$55.2 billion in economic output and supported 353,000 jobs nationwide [266].
+Benefits from reducing hydropower generation to accommodate additional recreation and water supply have been estimated to decrease from \$74 million to \$53 million [263].87 prevented more than \$20 billion in flood damages annually, making flood control one of the most economically beneficial benefits from reservoirs [268].
+An appraisal from the Department of the Interior suggested that irrigation water from Reclamation reservoirs generated \$55.2 billion in economic output and supported 353,000 jobs nationwide (DOI, 2014).
 Benefits of a smaller magnitude have been estimated for municipal and industrial water supply benefits, estimated to support 25,000 jobs annually and \$4.7 billion in economic output in the West in 2013 alone [267].
 Oak Ridge also referenced benefits of cooling water for the electricity sector to have a value of \$14 (\$2014) per acre-foot [269].